nimrods8/KITCTF-CTF-2022/README.md

 ![](https://github.com/nimrods8/KITCTF-CTF-2022/blob/main/Capture1.PNG)

 The server sends a FIN packet when `main` stops execution.
-This is because `socat` signals the client that it cannot send anymore packets (by sending FIN), however, `socat` is still receiving, even though `main` has stopped.
+This is because `socat` signals the client that it cannot send anymore packets (by sending FIN), however, `socat` is still receiving, even though `main` has stopped, so the connection remains open.

 By sending the following code bytes to the server we are able to check if we can run code using stack addresses: